pmndrs/react-three-csg/README.md

 Now you chain your operations, as many as you like, but keep in mind that order matters.
 The following operations are available:

+- `Addition` adds the geometry to the previous
 - `Subtraction` subtracts the geometry from the previous
-- `Addition` adds the geometry to the previous
+- `ReverseSubtraction` subtracts the previous geometry from the geometry
 - `Intersection` is the overlap between the geometry and the previous
 - `Difference` is the negative overlap between the geometry and the previous